MicrosoftDocs/SupportArticles-docs/support/azure/azure-functions/monitoring/functions-monitoring-appinsightslogs.md

 For more examples about how to suppress logs, see [functions-log-suppression](https://github.com/anthonychu/functions-log-suppression).

-## My Function app that's integrated with VNet isn't generating logs
+## My Function app that's integrated with VNet doesn't generate logs

-You must open port 443 for outgoing traffic in your server's firewall to allow the Application Insights SDK or Application Insights Agent to send data to the portal for the following URLs:
+You must open port 443 for outgoing traffic in your server firewall to allow the Application Insights SDK or Application Insights Agent to send data to the portal for the following URLs:

 - *dc.applicationinsights.azure.com*
 - *dc.applicationinsights.microsoft.com*